Skip to main content

 required

 An Akeneo API connection token.
-Created in Akeneo under Connect → Connection settings — Frontic uses this to authenticate against the Akeneo REST API.
+Given after installing the Frontic Akeneo App from the Akeneo App Marketplace — Frontic uses this to authenticate against the Akeneo REST API.

 The connection populates the channel’s currency dropdown from Akeneo’s enabled currencies (with their enabled flag respected).